 A commonly held preconception is that experiments and quasi-experiments can be interpreted without a model of subject response to the experiment.
-This preconception has been challenged by Hotz et. al (1999), Ichimura and Taber(2000), and Rosenzweig and Wolpin (2000) on both practical and theoretical grounds.
-This paper folds their objections into a general framework that defines an experiment as an unexpected change in an environment that is already dynamic and uncertain.
+This position has been challenged by others on both practical and theoretical grounds.
+This paper folds these objections into a general framework that defines an experiment as an unexpected change in an environment that is already dynamic and uncertain.
 The element of surprise is a maintained hypothesis about the distribution of unobserved states at the time of assignment to experimental groups.
 The environments and experiments in which the intuition from static frameworks carries through can be described.
 They are found to be a small and uninteresting subset of the set of environments and experiments defined here.
-As alternative to these unappealing assumptions, a constructive set of tools are developed here for designing, estimating, and applying a complete model of a social experiment under general conditions.
+As an alternative to these unappealing assumptions, a constructive set of tools is developed here for designing, estimating, and applying a complete model of a social experiment under general conditions.